PrestaShop/prestashop.github.io/news/_posts/releases/2015-07-17-announcing-prestashop-1-6-1-1.md

 We are well aware that summer is a tough time for merchants to make an upgrade, what with holidays and such.

 Since there are no critical issue in the feedback we received, we decided to leave you some time before having to upgrade again: **version 1.6.1.1 is therefore slated for a late August release**.
-This will give us some time to work on it, maybe adding more fixes, and most importantly to get your feedback about it!
+This will give us some time to work on it, maybe adding more fixes, and most importantly to get your feedback about it: we will make sure to plan for a couple of weeks for the testing phase, where you can help us make sure everything works fine!

 So please, do help us test the fixes to the issues which concern you!
 We need your feedback, in order to make this version stronger than ever!